 The two tables are

-2. ‘rls_access’: has a column for country & a corresponding email id of the person who must have access to particular country’s data
+2. ‘rls_access’: has a column for country & a corresponding email id of the person who must have access to a particular country’s data

 Table ‘rls_access’ & ‘sales_data_sample’ are connected to each other via column ‘COUNTRY’ present in both the tables.
 Make sure that the table with email id filters the table that contains the sales data.